 Kibble is a good choice for pet owners looking for convenience.
 As pets age, they sometimes lose their passion for food, and owners often resort to free-feeding to allow their pets to graze when they are hungry.

-If you do prefer feeding kibble, look for a baked kibble, like Stella & Chewy’s.
-They aren't pressed as firmly and they are cooked at a lower temperature.
+If you do prefer feeding kibble, look for baked kibble-style dry dog food, like Carna4.
+They aren't pressed as firmly, and they are cooked at a lower temperature.

 For most pets, this is not enough moisture to hydrate them properly.
-It's vital to encourage your pet to drink plenty of water, and offer other moist foods or broths to compensate.
+It's vital to encourage your pet to drink plenty of water and offer other moist senior foods or bone broth to compensate.

-Dehydration can lead to a number of problems, but most commonly, digestion and urinary health can suffer the quickest and most noticeably.
+Dehydration can lead to a number of problems, but most commonly, digestion and urinary health conditions can suffer the quickest and most noticeably.

 Canned foods are a good choice for a senior diet.
 It solves many of the issues presented with a kibble diet and is a great way to encourage picky eaters to eat more.

-Senior pets especially need an appropriate dental routine, as their teeth are already feeling the effects of time, so tooth brushing as well as water or food additives, or other dental routines need to be in place to ensure bacteria does not fester on and around the teeth.
+Senior pets especially need an appropriate dental routine, as their teeth are already feeling the effects of time, so tooth brushing, as well as water or food additives, or other dental routines need to be in place to ensure bacteria does not fester on and around the teeth.

-Feeding guidelines are especially important when feeding a raw diet because they are very calorie-dense and it can be easy to put unnecessary weight on your pet.
+Feeding guidelines are especially important when feeding a raw diet because they are very calorie-dense, and it can be easy to put unnecessary weight on your pet.